 We strive to provide a safe environment; however, as with any community with a large number of people, it is best to take precautions such as locking doors and making sure your personal items are covered by your parent’s homeowner’s insurance policy.
 The residence halls do have night access attendants that work the entry doors on a nightly basis and a student of that hall must sign in non-UST guests into the building.
 Additionally, all of our resident buildings require an active university ID for access.

 What can I do if I have roommate problems?

 Residence Life encourages open communication between residents.
 If talking it out between the two of you doesn’t work, your floor resident assistant is an excellent resource for assistance.
+Roommate agreements are generally done with all students within the first two weeks of moving onto campus.
 Moving students is a last resort for roommate conflicts and can only be done in accordance and working with the Area/Hall Directors.